sourcegraph/about/content/blogposts/2024/cody-vscode-1-30-0-release.md

 <br />
 Cody currently offers users quick, ready-to-use commands for common actions to write, describe, fix, and smell code, as well as the ability to create their own custom commands tailored to your development workflow.
 We’ve heard from customers how valuable commands are and received lots of feedback on how to improve them.

 With that in mind we are excited to share the evolution of commands in Cody, beginning with VS Code: prompts.
 Prompts function the same as commands but have been renamed to easier understand their usefulness in the context of existing AI chat terminology.
-Prompts can be created and discovered via the web UI in the new Prompt Library, making it easier to create, edit, share, and discover prompts you’ve created or have been shared within your organization.
+Prompts can be created and discovered via the web UI in the new prompt library, making it easier to create, edit, share, and discover prompts you’ve created or have been shared within your organization.
 <br />

 ## Introducing the prompt library

 <br />
-The Prompt Library can be found in Cody’s web UI and is where you can view, create or edit a prompt.
+The prompt library can be found in Cody’s web UI and is where you can view, create or edit a prompt.
 We have listened to your feedback and improved sharing and discovery in particular - it is now much easier to share and view than it was previously with commands.
 <br />

 <Figure